If you are a Magento CMS user, and you want to list your products on Google Shopping, here’s how to do it.

 Step 5: Submit Your Full Data Feed

-When you upload your feed you’ll be specifying how frequently it will be updated; you’ll want to make sure you update it any time your inventory changes, and at the absolute minimum, every 30 days.
+When you upload your feed, you’ll be specifying how frequently it will be updated; you’ll want to make sure you update it any time your inventory changes, and at least every 30 days.
 If you don’t refresh it within 30 days, that data feed will expire and your ads will no longer show.
 If your feed is stalling, or if certain groups of products are updated more frequently than others, consider breaking your feed into small sub-feeds to ensure that you always have the most frequent data.

 Step 6: Link your Merchant Center to AdWords